memfault/interrupt/_drafts/offensive-programming.md

   developer to further inspect what was the root issue.
 You can also choose to spin indefinitely and have the watchdog [clean up]({% post_url 2020-02-18-firmware-watchdog-best-practices %}).

-This is just scratching the surface of OffP programming techniques, but I hope you now have an idea of what this article is al about!
+This is just scratching the surface of OffP programming techniques, but I hope you now have an idea of what this article is all about!

 ### Benefits of Offensive Programming